 Memoranda of Understanding (MoUs) support ONRSR’s work with other agencies by recognising the roles of parties and facilitating coordination to improve regulatory efficiency and effectiveness.

 ONRSR has MoUs in place with international regulators, workplace safety authorities, Police, dangerous goods regulators, technical regulators, safety investigators and other national bodies.

 ONRSR’s MoU with the United Arab Emirates’ Federal Transport Agency encourages collaboration and information-sharing in the pursuit of safe railways and high quality safety regulation.

-ONRSR has MoUs with workplace safety authorities in the Commonwealth (ComCare), Australian Capital Territory (WorkSafe ACT), New South Wales (SafeWork NSW), Northern Territory (NT WorkSafe), South Australia (SafeWork SA), Tasmania (WorkSafe Tasmania), Victoria (Worksafe Victoria) and Western Australia (Department of Mines, Industry Regulation and Safety).
+ONRSR has MoUs with workplace safety authorities in the Commonwealth (ComCare), Australian Capital Territory (WorkSafe ACT), New South Wales (SafeWork NSW), Northern Territory (NT WorkSafe), Queensland (Office of Industrial Relations), South Australia (SafeWork SA), Tasmania (WorkSafe Tasmania), Victoria (Worksafe Victoria) and Western Australia (Department of Mines, Industry Regulation and Safety).